-Gunn High School graduate and second-year student studying Computer Science @ Purdue University.
-Interested in art, photography, web development, and robotics.
+Gunn High School graduate and third-year student studying Computer Science @ Purdue University.
+Interested in art, photography, and all things software.

 My resume can be found here.